zhaolanhuang/U-TOE/README.md

 iotlab-auth --add-ssh-key
 ```
 # Usage
+!
+FOR PYTORCH USER !
+Please first [transform your model in *TorchScript* representation](#how-to-torchscript-your-model) !

-Befor running the evaluation, please get your model files ready from ML frameworks (TFLite, PyTorch etc.).
+Before running the evaluation, please get your model files ready from ML frameworks (TFLite, PyTorch etc.).
 You can find some model file examples in `model_zoo` folder.

 U-TOE provides a command line interface (CLI) entry `u-toe.py`, see below: